-Alongside the Auditor-General's primary function, of carrying out annual audits for about 4000 public entities in the public sector, we are able to inquire in detail into issues of concern that are raised with us.
+Alongside the Auditor-General's primary function, of carrying out annual audits for about 4000 public entities in the public sector, we are able to inquire in detail into issues of concern.

 This inquiries function is discretionary.
-We receive many requests for inquiries each year, and choose carefully which issues warrant investigation by this office.
+We consider many issues and receive many requests for inquiries each year.
+We choose carefully which issues warrant investigation by this office.
 No-one can make the Auditor-General investigate a matter.
 We make these decisions independently.